Sledmine/lua-blam/CHIMERA_LUA_API.md

 | script_type        | `string`         | This is the name of the script.
 If the script is a global script, it will be defined as the filename of the script.
 Otherwise, it will be the name of the map.                  |
 | server_type        | `string`         | This is the server type, possible values are, none, local, dedicated.                                                                                                           |

-# Game Functions
+# Game functions

-These functions can get or cause miscellaneous things to the game.
+These functions can get, set or perform different operations that interact with the game state.

 ## `console_is_open`
-Return true if the player has the console open.
+Return true if the player has the console open, always returns true on SAPP.

-**Returns:** `boolean` Open
+**Returns:** `boolean` IsOpen

 Example:
 ```lua